 Since SaaS is a sub-set of B2B digital marketing, this setup is very similar to that for B2B digital marketing analytics.
 However, there are some key differences.
 With SaaS, there is a stronger focus on the measurement of transition of user states from visitor to lead to qualified lead.
 Often the transition between two states doesn’t happen immediately.
 Instead, it could take multiple visits through multiple channels before a visitor turns into a lead.
 Attribution plays a key role in measuring the efficiency of marketing efforts and marketing budgets.
 Without a comprehensive analytics setup, it is impossible to gauge marketing efficiency for SaaS businesses.

 Depending on the marketing/analytics platform, there are a LOT of metrics available for marketers to measure their marketing efforts.
-However, there are a select few that SaaS marketers can use to essentially measure performance from the micro level to the macro level.
+However, there are a select few that your marketing team or your SaaS marketing agency should use to essentially measure performance from the micro level to the macro level.
 Here are the four sets of metrics:

 Let’s take a closer look at these metrics.

 This is probably the simplest of all metrics.
 Traffic refers to the number of users visiting the website.
 Popular web analytics tools such as Google Analytics have trained web analysts to think in terms of sessions.
 While this has made analytics simpler for the average analyst, it paints an incorrect picture of activity.
 This is particularly true in the business world where decisions are not made at the spur of the moment.
 SaaS and B2B decisions typically involve research and deliberation, and can take several visits across several days before a decision is made.
 As a result, a person-specific metric is more meaningful than an activity level metric.

 When measuring traffic, measure in terms of visitors, leads, qualified leads, and current customers.
 Measuring these segments of traffic isn’t easy in Google Analytics, but it is possible.
 More on that in a future post.